mojofunk/alta-doc/LIBMOJO-TODO.md

 Application API should have a sync method for testing(at least)

-Should the mojo public API be in C?
+Should the mojo public API also be in C?

 If the ApplicationWorker is calling a sync function and the UI thread is waiting for the ApplicationWorker to finish then there is a deadlock?

 If when the last project is removed can App::quit be called in an idle callback.

+Move public headers into directory structure that mirrors what would be if the headers were installed.
+Instead of include <mojo/mojo.hpp>
+perhaps it should be include <mojo.hpp> and include <mojo/project.hpp> ertc

 ## Debug Macros